manuel12/fluent-css/README.md

 ## What's included in the library

-The library consists of 1 CSS file: _custom-library.min.css_
+FluentCSS consists of 1 CSS file: _fluent.min.css_

-The _custom-library.min.css_ file includes boilerplate stylings that will apply inmediatly as soon as library is imported; it also contains some custom element styles like 'main container' or 'basic container' that serve as building block for your application; further utility classes regarding margin, padding, width and height; and colors classes used style text, background and border colors:
+The _fluent.min.css_ file includes boilerplate stylings that will apply inmediatly as soon as library is imported; it also contains some custom element styles like 'main container' or 'basic container' that serve as building block for your application; further utility classes regarding margin, padding, width and height; and colors classes used style text, background and border colors:

 ### Some custom element styles: